-What Could Have Been: While the film was still in the early scripting stage, a scene taking place at an assembly line in Detroit was envisioned, where the camera would follow two men as they talked while a car was built behind them piece by piece... and at the end, one of the characters would open a door of the now-finished car and a corpse would fall out!
+While the film was still in the early scripting stage, a scene taking place at an assembly line in Detroit was envisioned, where the camera would follow two men as they talked while a car was built behind them piece by piece... and at the end, one of the characters would open a door of the now-finished car and a corpse would fall out!
 Part of this sequence actually inspired one moment in Steven Spielberg's Minority Report.

 Hitch himself noted that he wanted the climax to involve the heroes interacting with the faces on Mt.
 Rushmore, rather than just climbing around them.
 Specifically, he wanted Cary Grant to hide for a moment in one of the noses...and then have a sneezing fit.
 While the scene was filmed on a sound-stage using a model of the monument, so there was no risk of damage to the monument, there was a small public outcry during the film's production, which complained that climbing over the presidents' faces would be disrespectful, so Hitchcock had to agree that the movie would not have characters actually touch any of the faces.